nicholasyager/overgrown-to-thriving/presentation.md

 </div>

 <!--
-Once you're in territory where there are multiple distinct teams forming, storming, norming, and performing, it's common for there to be drift in how the teams operate.
+Once you're in territory where there are multiple distinct teams operating independently, it's common for there to be drift in how the teams operate.
 This can be something as trivial as leading commas vs trailing commas.
-It can also, however, become something as important as the definition of a Customer.
-Perhaps GTM analytics defines a customer as a CRM account with subscription, whereas a finance analytics team may define a customer as a corporate entity.
+It can also ne something as important as the definition of a Customer.
+Perhaps Sales analytics defines a customer as a CRM account with subscription, whereas a finance analytics team may define a customer as a corporate entity.
 This definition mismatch means that these two analytics teams now have entirely incompatible customer reporting.
+This adds to overhead and makes it difficult for these teams to collaborate.
 -->

 ---

 # dbt projects are tricky to scale

-1. Large organizations tend toward decentralization
+1. Large organizations trend towards decentralization as they grow
 2. Decentralization can lead to inconsistent standards and significant overhead
 3. It's so easy to add "just one more" model